joeyhage/homebridge-spotify-speaker/README.md

 Forked from poblouin/homebridge-spotify-speaker since it is no longer being maintained.

+To receive future maintenance and feature updates, please install the new, official, verified plugin `homebridge-spotify-speaker`.
+The old plugin settings JSON works with this plugin so please save it before uninstalling the old plugin.

 ## Please read before using and facing any deceptions

 The main purpose of this plugin is to expose a speaker in Homekit that is linked to a specific spotify device ID and that will play a specific playlist once activated.
 As of the current state, it is not a real speaker in Homekit, it's a lightbulb.
 A speaker accessory requires Airplay 2 and Spotify is not Airplay 2 compatible yet (will it ever be!?).
 With a lightbulb, you can toggle on/off the playlist and change the volume via the brightness setting.